Pregnant woman facing murder charge to be released from jail after community group provides bond

 That bail was dropped to $50,000 on Thursday by Judge Mary Marubio after Assistant Public Defender Julie Koehler argued that Golden was subjected to repeated physical abuse by Sidney, including on the night she allegedly killed him.

-According to Koehler, Sidney had dragged Golden by her hair into the bedroom and she was forced to stab him when family members were unable to pull them apart.
+According to Koehler, Sidney had dragged Golden by her hair into the bedroom and she was forced to stab him when family members couldn’t pull them apart.
 Golden had already miscarried once after she was physically abused by Sidney, according to her attorney.

-Further, Koehler argued, a state law that went into effect in 2019 set a policy that directs state courts to seek alternatives to pre-trial incarceration for pregnant women so they aren’t forced to give birth behind bars.
+Further, Koehler argued, a state law that took effect in 2019 directs state courts to seek alternatives to pre-trial incarceration for pregnant women so they aren’t forced to give birth behind bars.

 Still, prosecutors said they had no intention of dropping or reducing the murder charge despite Koehler’s arguments that the killing was committed in self-defense.

-Marubio cited the state law and said she agreed that releasing Golden was “in the best interests of this unborn child.”
+Marubio cited the state law and agreed releasing Golden was “in the best interests of this unborn child.”
 But due to the seriousness of the charge, some monetary bail would be required.
-Marubio also said Golden would be required to report to the court by phone on a daily basis during the case.
+Marubio also said Golden would be required to report to the court daily, by phone, during the case.

-On Friday, Koehler said the Chicago Community Bond Fund, which posts bond on behalf of people who can not afford to pay, had agreed to provide the $5,000 bond required for Golden’s release.
+On Friday, Koehler said the Chicago Community Bond Fund, which posts bond on behalf of people who can’t afford to pay, had agreed to provide the $5,000 bond required for Golden’s release.

 “She’s a mother and her due date is very soon,” Santera Matthews, a spokeswoman for the fund told the Sun-Times.
 “We believe that we are safer as a community when families are kept together.”